AlexandreStang/2018_convention_web/README.md

 ## 🚀 Live Demo

 The original Wordpress website is sadly no longer available online.
-[Click here to see a static, mockup version of the site!](https://alexandrestang.github.io/2018_convention_web/)
+[Click here to see a static mockup of the site!](https://alexandrestang.github.io/2018_convention_web/)

 ## ⚡ Technologies Used